Yemaneab100/js-functions-understanding/README.md

 const result = myFunction(1, 1, 1)
 ```
+The code calls myFunction function and passes three arguments.
+Howevew when we are calling this function we are substituting each argument with number 1.
+Result value will be 3.
+(1+1+1)
 ### Q12
 What will be the value of `result` when this code runs?
 Why?